Collision warning system* - limitations

-The function has certain limitations - for example, it is not active until approx. 4 km/h.
+The function has certain limitations - for example, it is not active until 4 km/h (3 mph).

-The collision warning system's visual warning signal may be difficult to notice in the event of strong sunlight, reflections, when sunglasses are being worn or if the driver is not looking straight ahead.
+The collision warning system's visual warning signal (see (1) in illustration) may be difficult to notice in the event of strong sunlight, reflections, when sunglasses are being worn or if the driver is not looking straight ahead.
 The warning sound should therefore always be activated.

 On slippery road surfaces the braking distance is extended, which may reduce the capacity to avoid a collision.
 In such situations the ABS and ESC systems will provide best possible braking force with maintained stability.

 The visual warning signal can be temporarily disengaged in the event of high passenger compartment temperature caused by strong sunlight for example.
 If this occurs then the warning sound is activated even if it is deactivated in the menu system.

 - Warnings may not appear if the distance to the vehicle in front is small or if steering wheel and pedal movements are large, e.g. a very active driving style.

 Warnings and brake interventions could be implemented late or not at all if the traffic situation or external influences mean that the radar or camera sensor cannot detect a pedestrian, a vehicle or a cyclist in front correctly.

 The sensor system has a limited range for pedestrians and cyclists1 - the system can give effective warnings and brake interventions for them at vehicle speeds up to 50 km/h (30 mph).
 For stationary or slow-moving vehicles, warnings and brake interventions are effective at vehicle speeds up to 70 km/h (43 mph).